OpenJVS/OpenJVS-Legacy/README.md

 cd OpenJVS
 ```

-At this point you should navigate to the include/Config.h file, and edit it to the address of your serial device.
+At this point you should navigate to the src/Config.c file, and edit it to the address of your serial device.
 The default is `dev/ttyUSB0` on the Raspberry Pi.

+You may also want to navigate to src/Keyboard.c to change the keyboard input address.

 After you've made sure the device path is setup, run these commands.